griddbnet/v2-docs/docs/sqlreference/sql-commands-supported.md

 - Can be executed by an administrator user only.
 - Databases with the same name as "public", "information_schema" cannot be created as these are reserved for internal use in GridDB.
 - Nothing will be changed if a database with the same name already exists.
-- See "GridDB Features Reference" ([GridDB_FeaturesReference](/architecture/introduction/#purpose-of-this-documentation)) for the rules of a database name.

 ### CREATE TABLE